codepath/android_guides/Creating-App-Shortcuts-in-Launcher.md

     </shortcut>
 </shortcuts>
 ```
+Specify shortcut categories.
+Currently only `SHORTCUT_CATEGORY_CONVERSATION` is defined in the framework.
 In the above Intent if your Activity is expecting some extras you can always pass it with extra tag like this.
 ```xml
 <intent